 Security and privacy

 FreeSpeech does not send information over the network.
 Speech recognition is done locally using pocketsphinx.
 Learned speech patterns are stored in "plain text" format in "lm/freespeech.ref.txt".
-You probably do not want to teach FreeSpeech sensitive or private information like passwords, especially if other people will have access to your PC.
+Although the file should not be accessible to other users, it is nevertheless good practice not to teach FreeSpeech sensitive or private information like passwords, especially if others have access to the PC.